authzed/docs/docs/guides/validation-and-testing.md

 ## Validation of schema changes

-Validation of schema is critical to ensure that a Permissions System operates as intended by its developers.
+Validation of schema changes is critical to ensure that a Permissions System operates as intended by its developers.
 To help with that goal, the [Authzed Playground] provides two sets of validation tooling: an "Assertions" tab which allows for defining Checks that are expected to succeed or fail, and the "Expected Relations" tab which allows for defining the exhaustive set of subjects that can be found for a particular permission, on a particular resource.
 Together, these tabs provide a very powerful way of **exhaustively** validating the schema for a Permissions System.